Alfresco/docs-alfresco/support/latest/policies/security.md

 The severity of the issue and the Product Support Status determines which versions will be fixed.

-For support status of your version please refer to the [Alfresco Product Support Status](https://www.alfresco.com/services/subscription/technical-support/product-support-status){:target="_blank"} page.
+For the support status of your version, refer to the [Alfresco Product Support Status](https://www.alfresco.com/services/subscription/technical-support/product-support-status){:target="_blank"} page.

-For definitions and glossary please refer to the [Product Support Lifecycle]({% link support/latest/policies/product-lifecycle.md %}) page.
+For definitions and glossary, refer to the [Product Support Lifecycle]({% link support/latest/policies/product-lifecycle.md %}) page.

 Follows the fix version policy Alfresco Software will apply for security issues: